 An additional layer of security can be provided through the use of secure token.
 This implementation requires a server-side component in order to be efficient.
 We have published a guide on how to achieve this with Wowza Streaming Engine here.

 If you want to secure the key file delivery over HTTPS please refer to this Apple guide.

 For added security please consider the following: "Key files require an initialization vector (IV) to decode encrypted media.
 The IVs can be changed periodically, just as the keys can.
 Current recommendations for encrypting media while minimizing overhead is to change the key every 3-4 hours and change the IV after every 50 Mb of data."

-Any of the above additional security layers needs to be implemented on your side as Radiant Media Player only supports the decrypting of AES-128 encrypted content.
+Any of the above additional security layers needs to be implemented on your side as Radiant Media Player only supports the decrypting of AES-128/SAMPLE-AES encrypted content.